Metallic Epoxy Flooring Vancouver, BC

 Monthly: gentle mop

 Use a pH-neutral cleaner and warm water.
-Avoid harsh degreasers unless spot cleaning really requires it.
+Avoid harsh degreasers unless spot cleaning truly requires it.

 Protect high-wear zones